Note: Organizations and Workspaces are available only on the Team plan and above.

 Common Questions: Answered

-Where should I build my flows?
+Where should I build my workflows?

-Where should I build my flows?
+Where should I build my workflows?

 Always start in your personal workspace.
 This gives you a safe space to build, test, and iterate without affecting anyone else.Keep it in your personal workspace if: